wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 # Create Your First Choreo Service

 To learn how to create a Choreo service, let's try a simple scenario.
-In this example, you are creating a service that consumes a public API that lists all the universities in a specified country, testing it, deploying it and then observing its performance.
+In this example, you are creating a service that consumes a public API that fetches the current active COVID-19 cases in a specified country, testing it, deploying it and then observing its performance.

 ## Step 1: Create the Choreo service